octimot/StoryToolkitAI/README.md

 Some users are experiencing weirdness with the interface on Intel Macs.
 This is due to a bug in Tcl/Tk - a package required to create the interface, which needs to be re-installed together with Python and everything else on the machine.
-Details here and a possible fix [here](https://github.com/octimot/StoryToolkitAI/issues/6#issuecomment-1283519594).
+Details here and a possible fix

+### RuntimeError: CUDA out of memory
+If you get this message while transcribing on the GPU, it means that your GPU doesn't have enough memory to run the model you have selected.
+The solution is to either use a smaller model, or to transcribe on the CPU.

+[here](https://github.com/octimot/StoryToolkitAI/issues/6#issuecomment-1283519594).

 ### Please report any other issues